JamesTsay-12/blog-site/_posts/2025-09-02-Breast-Cancer-Diagnostics-Treatment-Guide.md

+---
+layout: post
+title: "A Patient-Friendly Guide to Breast Cancer Treatment: From Chemotherapy to Targeted Therapies"
+date: 2025-09-02
+categories: Science
+---

 # A Patient-Friendly Guide to Breast Cancer Treatment: From Chemotherapy to Targeted Therapies

 This blog is in progress, and reflects the latest information as of 9/1/25